Gunnika/Gunnika.github.io/content/authors/admin/_index.md

   url: "https://www.drdo.gov.in/labs-and-establishments/institute-nuclear-medicine-allied-sciences-inmas"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I like to query, visualize and derive inferences from data.

 interests:
 - Human Computer Interaction